 - Loss of access to safe drinking water

 - Lack of water for sanitation and hygiene

 - Lack of preparatory measures to react to the outage

 With similar motivations to APT groups, hacktivists typically target organizations which have differing ideological beliefs or unjust business practices.
-Due to the highly politicized and bipartisan nature of natural resource mining and energy production, the energy sector is a likely target for environmental and natural resource hacking groups.
+Due to the highly politicized and bipartisan nature of energy companies mining natural resource and energy production, the energy sector is a likely target for environmental and natural resource hacking groups.